Body I: Argumentation (Topic Sentences and Transitions)

 I find the term "topic sentence" somewhat misleading because this sentence must give more than merely the topic of the paragraph; rather, it should communicate the point that you need to make within the logical progression of your paper.
 Just as the introduction must give both the topic and the thesis of the paper, the topic sentence must give both the topic and the point of the paragraph.
 In other words, the topic sentence should be a "mini-thesis."
 Everything your thesis does with respect to your paper, your topic sentence should do with respect to your paragraph.

 The most important guideline, therefore, that I can offer concerning topic sentences is the same as the first guideline I have proposed regarding your thesis: like a thesis, a topic sentence cannot be a statement of fact.
-Rather, it must present the point or idea that your paragraph needs to make within the logical progression of your argument.
-Make sure you understand the difference between a fact and a point: a point needs to be demonstrated; a fact does not.
+Rather, it must present the point or idea of the paragraph.
+Make sure you understand the difference between a point and a fact: a point needs to be demonstrated; a fact does not.
 (Often, if your first attempt at a topic sentence merely conveys a fact, you can figure out what your point is by asking yourself, "What is important for my argument about that fact?")

 In addition to presenting the point or idea of the paragraph, your topic sentence should provide a clear and specific transition from the preceding to the present paragraph.